ilsa-dev/ilsa-client/README.md

 Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# Committing Changes

+Before pushing to the repository be sure to execute the ff so we can version the changes:

+- `npm version patch` - If commits only updates/debug a certain feature / function
+- `npm version minor` - If commits has new features / function
+- `npm version major` - Only for major release (Client stable)

+# CI Deployment

+Please note that whatever you push into the 'master' branch will be automatically deployed at `ilsa.smiles89.com`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.